 Which is kind of funny…it is fiction after all.

 And one more technique, Fowles injects himself, the narrator/author into the story.
-He rides in a train compartment with Charles and studies him while he sleeps, trying to determine what Charles will do.
-He, Fowles, eventually flips a coin, not to decide which path, but to decide which alternate ending to narrate first…conceding the reader will tend to remember the last and conclude it is the “real” ending.
+He rides in a train compartment with Charles and studies him while he sleeps, trying to determine – as the author – what Charles will do.
+Fowles eventually flips a coin, not to decide which path, but to decide which alternate ending to narrate first…conceding the reader will tend to remember the last and conclude it is the “real” ending.

-Overall, I liked The French Lieutenant's Woman quite a bit for challenging my thoughts and emotions.
+Overall, I liked The French Lieutenant's Woman for challenging my thoughts and emotions.
 I was quite hooked; I couldn’t put it down in the end.

 The novel is filled with references to classic literature, such as:

 Homer author of The Iliad and The Odyssey

 Starving heroines lying huddled on snow-covered door steps – undoubtedly refers to Jane from Jane Eyre